mariapoghosyan/agent-lab/agent-lab/docs/manual-deployment-in-azure-portal.md

     <img src="images/deployment-info.png" width="400">

-19. Click the `Create` button and wait the deployment to complete.
+19. Click the `Deploy` button and wait the deployment to complete.
 20. You're done!
 Now return to configure the lab.